spencewood/spencewood.github.io/_includes/work_history.md

 Apr 2014 - Present

  * Ruby on Rails development for book publishing software
- * Prototyping and leading development effort for modern website transition using AngularJS and NodeJS.
+ * Prototyping and leading development effort for modern website transition using Angular and Node.

 ---